Towards Better Understanding of Contrastive Sentence Representation Learning: A Unified Paradigm for Gradient: Introduction

 \section{Introduction}

 Sentence Representation Learning (SRL) explores how to transform sentences into vectors (or ``embeddings''), which contain rich semantic information and are crucial to many downstream tasks in Natural Language Processing (NLP).
-In the era of Large Language Models (LLMs), SRL also plays an important role in providing the embedding models for Retrieval-Augmented Generation \cite{gao_retrieval-augmented_2023}).
-The quality of sentence embeddings is usually measured through Transfer tasks (TR) and Semantic Textual Similarity tasks (STS)~\citep{conneau_senteval_2018}, where transfer tasks can be effectively addressed by pre-trained language models~\citep{devlin_bert_2019}, and current research primarily focuses on the performance in STS tasks~\citep{li_sentence_2020, nie_inadequacy_2023}.
+In the era of Large Language Models (LLMs), SRL also plays an important role in providing the embedding models for Retrieval-Augmented Generation (RAG, \citealp{gao_retrieval-augmented_2023}).
+The quality of sentence embeddings is usually measured through Transfer tasks (TR) and Semantic Textual Similarity tasks (STS)~\citep{conneau_senteval_2018}.

-Contrastive Self-Supervised Learning (SSL) is now prevalent in SRL, which is introduced by \citet{gao_simcse_2021} and \citet{yan_consert_2021}.
-It optimizes the representation space by reducing the distance between a sentence (or ``anchor'') and semantically similar sentences (or ``positive samples'', usually obtained through data augmentation), as well as increasing the distance between the sentence and semantically dissimilar sentences (or ``negative samples'', usually obtained through random sampling).
+Contrastive Self-Supervised Learning (SSL) is now a prevalent approach in SRL, which is introduced by \citet{gao_simcse_2021} and \citet{yan_consert_2021}.
+It optimizes the representation space by reducing the distance between a sentence (or ``anchor'') and semantically similar sentences (or ``positive samples''), as well as increasing the distance between the sentence and semantically dissimilar sentences (or ``negative samples'').